Given the news about Football Index, which we covered in some detail in a post the other day, it obviously makes sense to wrap up this review now.

-Before getting onto those however, it is worth reporting that there has been a bounce back in the market following a recent announcement from Football Index regarding a change to the dividend structure that removes in-play dividends and replaces them with “match day extra” dividends, which you can read about here.
+Before getting onto those however, it is worth reporting that there has been a bounce back in the market following a recent announcement from Football Index regarding a change to the dividend structure that removes in-play dividends and replaces them with “match day extra” dividends.

 This announcement seems to have restored confidence in the platform and got it back to its USP of being more of a long-term trading platform where you are betting on players’ careers (or three years of their careers, at least).

 In addition to the general market improvement there have been some really good picks from FIT lately which have been winning dividends and increasing in price, including:

 - – Thomas Muller

 And plenty more besides.
 As mentioned last time however, it is whether you have the funds to buy all these players, or any of them for that matter if you already have your funds invested.

 So there is also the question of portfolio management and availability of funds when following the service.
 Presuming you do have some funds to buy new players (perhaps from ongoing dividends you are receiving) then FIT has been very adept at picking out players likely to win dividends soon and therefore increase in price.